MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/Dictionary.md

 As you can see in this dictionary, we have created multiple lists within our list.
 Doing this, allows us to use the same key name multiple times.

-The drone will perform the outcome of the example.
+The drone will perform the outcome of the example:

 ```
 80 to the right